zx80/anodb/README.md

 ### 6.0 on later

-Make connection string parameter optional, as some drivers do not want it.
+Make connection string parameter optional, as some drivers do not need it.
 Add support for MySQL drivers: `pymysql`, `mysqlclient`, `mysql-connector`.
-Add support for Postgres driver: `pygresql`.
+Add support for Postgres drivers: `pygresql`, `pg8000`.
 Improved documentation.
 Improved tests.